kiali/kiali.io/content/en/docs/Tutorials/tempo/01-Introduction.md

 Kiali uses [Jaeger](https://kiali.io/docs/configuration/p8s-jaeger-grafana/jaeger/) as a default distributed tracing backend.
 In this tutorial, we will replace it for [Grafana Tempo](https://grafana.com/docs/tempo/next/).

-In this tutorial, we will setup a local environment in minikube, and install Kiali with Tempo as a distributed backend.
-This is a simplified image of the architecture:
+We will setup a local environment in minikube, and install Kiali with Tempo as a distributed backend.
+This is a simplified architecture diagram:

 ![Kiali Tempo Architecture](/images/tutorial/tempo/kiali-tempo.png "Kiali Tempo integration architecture")

-* We will setup Istio to send traces to the Tempo collector using the zipkin protocol
+* We will install Tempo with the Tempo Operator and enable Jaeger query frontend to be compatible with Kiali in order to query traces.
-* We will use Tempo query frontend to read the traces in Jaeger compatible querier format.
+* We will setup Istio to send traces to the Tempo collector using the zipkin protocol.
+It is enabled by default from version > 3.0 of the Tempo Operator.
-* We will use MinIO, an easy to use and S3 compatible object store.
+* We will install MinIO and setup it up as object store, S3 compatible.

 ### Environment